How to Build Radiator Covers

 If you need to cut the aluminum to size, use a pencil to mark the dimensions with a straight line and then cut the metal with a good quality pair of tin snips.
 It's best to try and make the wood frame so you don't have to cut the aluminum at all.
 It can be easy to bend the metal while cutting.
 A bend or crimp in the metal can create a distracting line where it joins the wood frame, so try to avoid it.

-If need be on a long radiator with 2 front screens, you can overlap the aluminum in the center behind the divider.
+If needed on a long radiator with 2 front screens, you can overlap the aluminum in the center behind the divider.
 This can help to avoid cutting the metal, but don't let the overlap spill into the open space or the visible effect will be distracting from the front.

 Join the Panels